USS Pompano (SS-181): Service history

-On 6 June, the submarine was underway again from Pearl Harbor for the Nagoya, Japan.
+On 6 June, the submarine was underway again from Pearl Harbor for the city of Nagoya, Japan.
 Stopping briefly at Midway to top up supplies, she entered her area on 19 June, patrolling across traffic lanes from Japan to the south.
 She celebrated the Fourth of July by putting two more torpedoes into a grounded ship, damaged by an earlier attack by Harder.
 Next day, she encountered a convoy, firing four torpedoes with no hits.
 On 7 July, she came upon two destroyers and, showing surprising aggressiveness, launched three torpedoes at each, missing every time.
 Two days after that, an ill-advised long shot at a three-ship convoy also missed, while on 10 July, a tanker escaped thanks to two erratic Mark 14s.
 Her last two torpedoes were extreme-range misses against a freighter.
 A good-sized sampan was sunk with gunfire on 17 July.
 Pompano ended the unsuccessful patrol at Midway on 28 July.

 Pompano left Midway on 20 August, bound for Hokkaidō and Honshū.
 She was never heard from again, and when she failed to return, was presumed lost.
 The Japanese knew she was in her area, however, for two ships fell to her torpedoes during September: Akama Maru on 3 September, and Taiko Maru on 25 September.
 The enemy made no anti-submarine attacks during this period in Pompano's area, so newly-laid mines in the vicinity, not known to U.S. Navy intelligence until after she sailed, probably sank her.
 Pompano was stricken from the Naval Vessel Register on 12 January 1944.

 The official version is that she was lost while patrolling off the coasts of Hokkaido and Honshu, probably to Japanese mines.
 The date usually given (27 September) is an approximate one.
 However Japanese records show that a submarine was sunk on 17 September by air attack off the Aomori Prefecture near Shiriya Zaki.
 Though it is not certain the boat was actually sunk here, it must be taken into consideration since it could only have been directed against Pompano since this was within her patrol area and there were no other submarines operating in that area.
 The Japanese said a seaplane based on Ominato attacked a surfaced sub which returned fire (this is critical since it leaves little doubt about what the plane attacked) then dived.
 The Japanese minelayer Ashizaki dropped depth charges the following day on a spot where oil was surfacing, bringing up more oil.